-5. Performance appraisal and needs analysis

-An easy way to make sure that your employees' skills are training needs are being addressed is to make a needs analysis part of the performance appraisal.
-You may also like to revisit the needs analysis at regular intervals throughout the year.
-Remember, by investing in your employees, you are not only improving their work skills, but also helping to create a more efficient, more productive, and safer workplace for everyone.

-RESOURCES AND REFERENCES
+facilitated by an expert), and 5.
+Performance appraisal and needs analysis An easy way to make sure that your employees' skills are training needs are being addressed is to make a needs analysis part of the performance appraisal.
+You may also like to revisit the needs Meat and Livestock Australia - Extension Training and Tools analysis at regular intervals throughout the year.
+Remember, by investing in your employees, you are not only improving their work skills, but also helping to create a more efficient, more productive, Constructive criticism is very valuable when evaluating the effectiveness of the training programs.
+Employees should be encouraged to speak truthfully, anonymously if it is easier for them, about the • time should be invested early on to allow the relationship to develop informal relationships will continue after the program has 'ended' Employers - - RESOURCES AND REFERENCES 4 You can use Mentor Link to review progress on mentoring goals.
+It doesn't need to be formal, it can be just meeting for a coffee!
+Case studies about mentoring in the meat and livestock industry .....